moodlehq/moodle-local_hub/install/README.txt

 $CFG->customfrontpageinclude = 'local/moodleorg/top/front.php';

-==How to set up moodle.org web site==
+==install plugins from git repos== cd local/moodleorg/install
+./install.sh

+==run pre-upgrade script - otherwise you get db table already exists during upgrade== cd local/moodleorg/install php fake_install.php

+==Missing bits==
 * mod/cvsadmin
-* make /stats/cache and /stats/xml writable
-* run the http://moodle.org/local/moodleorg/fake_install.php or insert the plugin record into the config_plugin table directly

 ==TODO==
+* verify site registration from older Moodle versions works
 * what does error500 do?
-* you may need some new apm or eaccelerator script, add it to local/moodleorg/
+* you may need some new apm or eaccelerator script, add it to local/moodleorg/cli (you can copy the basics rom fake_install.php)
-* cron shoudl run only from CLI, there shoudl not be necessary to use the .htaccess
-* David should move the 'moodle.org' lang pack to 'local_moodleorg' in AMOS, then we need to search/replace all places